strongo/decimal/README.md

 # Package `github.com/strongo/decimal`

 Decimal 64 bit implementation to represent money values in GoLang.
 Based on int64.
+Supports JSON (un)marshalling.

 At the moment provides just a single type `Decimal64p2` with precision of 2 digits after point.
 In simple words it stores value as 64 bits integer amount of cents.